ShetlandJ/AltBlur/README.md

 4. Select the directory containing your unpacked extension.

+5. This will load the extension into Chrome and it will appear in the top right

 1. Click on the extension
 2. Click the button that pops up in the popover